Anthony is a celebrated film-maker, novelist and playwright, who divides his time between New Zealand and London.

 He has also adapted his second novel, The English Harem (Picador), as a feature film for ITV, which drew 7 million viewers in the UK when it aired in 2005.
 The novel went on to be a small-publishers bestseller in the UK in 2006.
 Novelist Timothy Mo named this book his Novel Of The Year.

-He currently resides in the Cotswolds with his English partner and their two children.
+He currently resides in the Cotswolds.
+He is married and has three children.